Petersons Chapter 1

 “I know.”

-“Married to me long enough to know me?”
+“Married to me long enough?”

 “Right.”